Skip to content

 - George Bernard Shaw

-There are many ways poor workplace communication can happen.
-While some of these ways may be easier to spot than others, all of them can be harmful to employees and the business as a whole.
+There are countless ways poor workplace communication can happen.
+While some factors may be easier to spot than others, all of them can be harmful to employees and the business as a whole.

 Examples of Poor Communication in the Workplace